songgao/vpnroutesd/README.md

 ```

 Store this file somewhere.
 There are three ways `vpnroutesd` can read a config
-file: the good old filesystem, a `https://` URL, or a Keybase Filesystem path.
+file: the good old filesystem, a `https://` URL, or a Keybase Filesystem path:
-Some examples of how to run `vpnroutesd`:

 ```bash
 sudo ./vpnroutesd -c ~/.vpnroutesd.toml